How To Defend A Federal Criminal Case?

 THE DIFFERENCE BETWEEN STATE AND FEDERAL CRIMES

 One major difference in a federal crime, as it relates to state offense is the serious nature of the crimes in federal cases.
 In other words, the federal government does usually not get involved with the prosecution of a person unless they have done something serious or to a large level.
 Because the federal government has more resources and investigative power then the states, they usually save these resources for the most serious of crimes.
-Like, for example, large drug conspiracies, sex crimes effecting children on the internet, bank robberies or more serious complacated crimes that require manpower and sophistication to crack the case.
+Like, for example, large drug conspiracies, sex crimes affecting children on the internet, bank robberies or more serious complicated crimes that require manpower and sophistication to crack the case.

-The punishments in federal crime cases are usually much more harsh than those in state cases.
+The punishments in federal crime cases are usually much more harsher than those in state cases.
 For example, in big drug conspiracies involving large amounts of narcotic, there are mandatory minimum sentences that start at ten years in federal prison.
 All federal custody time across the nation is served at 85% percent and the judges have the ultimate power to sentence a person up to the maximum sentence of the crimes they plead to without anyone being able to stop them.
 Whereas in state cases, the defendant usually knows exactly what their sentence will be when they plead guilty.
-Needless to say, if you are being charge with a federal crime, I suggest you consult with someone who has experience with defending these type of crimes at the federal level and has a track record for success.
+Needless to say, if you are being charged with a federal crime, I suggest you consult with someone who has experience with defending these type of crimes at the federal level and has a track record for success.

 It is my experience that the best strategy when charges with a federal crime is to start with the end in mind.
 What I mean by this is that me and my clients will decide how we are going to handle the case from the beginning and stick to the plan all the way through.
-Of course strategy can change, depending on what direction the case takes.
+Of course, the strategy can change, depending on what direction the case takes.
 But having a plan in place from the start can make all the difference in the world when it comes to the decisions that are made as a federal cases winds its way through a sometimes unforgiving system.

 Our federal criminal defense attorneys have handled thousands of federal and state cases all over Los Angeles.